Relative Hilbert Scheme of Points: Projective Plane and One line

 \begin{example} If $n=1$ then the relative Hilbert scheme is just the Hilbert scheme of $\PP^2$, and we have: $\beta_i^{1}={\alpha_i}$ for $i=0,1$.

-If $n=2$ the situation is not as clear as in the previous case.
-For example we have $\alpha_0[2]=\beta_0^1[2]$, since there is a family over $\PO$ with these two classes as the fibers above $0$ and $\infty$.
-This can be seen by fixing a line in the $\PP^2$ and moving the fat point of multiplicity 2 along this line.
+If $n=2$ the situation is not as simple as in the previous case.
+For example we have $\alpha_0[2]=\beta_0^1[2]$.
+Fix a line in the $\PP^2$ and move the fat point of multiplicity 2 along this line.
+We get a family over $\PO$ with $\alpha_0[2]$ and $\beta_0^1[2]$ as the fibers above $0$ and $\infty$.
 But there are more complicated relations among these generators.
 Consider $\alpha_0 \alpha_1$, the locus of points in the Hilbert scheme of 2-points, where one point is supported in a given line and the other is supported in a given point.
-If we move the point along a line towards the special divisor, then we will get a family over $\PO$ with fiber over zero equal to the class that we started with, and the fiber over infinity will be $\alpha_1 \beta_0 +\beta_0 \beta_0$.
+If we move the point defining $\alpha_0$ along a line towards the special divisor, then we will get a family over $\PO$ with fiber over zero equal to the class that we started with, and the fiber over infinity will be $\alpha_1 \beta_0^1 +\beta_0^1 \beta_0^1$.
 Since when the fixed point goes to the special divisor, the point with support in the line either is still in the $\PP^2 \setminus D$, or is supported at the intersection point of the line and the special divisor.

 \end{example}